bigbearishappy/BBear_balance_car/README.md

 # BBear_balance_car
 it'a mini auto balance car which use the mini motor to drive the car

+20170405
+The newest version of the car is version 5.0.
+I have fix some error of the PCB schematic to make the PCB work better.

 the catalog explanation of the project:

 1 PCB: